THE PROCESS IS SIMPLE...

-- Strategy - explain the strategy driving the branding solution.
+- Strategy – Explain the strategy driving the branding solution.
 Where did the idea/concept come from?
-What was the target audience?
+Who or what was the target audience?
 What research did you conduct and incorporate?
 What led to this approach?

 *The most successful entries relate their results back to the original objectives.
 Although statistics can be impressive, there is no point trying to force them in to the submission if they are not relevant to the brief.